aalsayegh/nautobot-topology-views/README.md

     <dt>Show Cables</dt>
     <dd>Show connections between interfaces, front / rear ports, etc., that are connected with one or more cables.
 These connections are displayed as solid lines in the color of the cable.</dd>
     <dt>Show Logical Connections</dt>
-    <dd>Show logical connections between interfaces (referred to as Interface Connections in NetBox) in the topology view.
+    <dd>Show logical connections between interfaces (referred to as Interface Connections in Nautobot) in the topology view.
 Where the path between
         interfaces includes multiple cables (e.g., via patch panels), only the end interface connections are shown, not the intermediate front / rear port connections, etc. This is similar to what was referred to as 'end-to-end' connections in previous versions.
 These connections are displayed as yellow dotted lines.</dd>
     <dt>Show redundant Cable and Logical Connection</dt>